 Vikki Schaffer began working at USC in 2005.
 She is a proud USC graduate who completed an undergraduate degree in Sustainable Tourism, BA Honours (Class 1) and Doctorate in Philosophy.
 Vikki has a strong interest in adventure and conservation with a particular passion for the marine environment.

-Vikki is a recipient of an Advanced Award for Advancing Quality Teaching in 2017.
+Vikki is a recipient of an Advanced Award for Advancing Quality Teaching in 2017 and Advance Team Award for advancing the student experience in 2018.
 In keeping with the premise that it takes a village to graduate a student Vikki uses innovative approaches, enthusiasm, commitment and active engagement in the business and wider community to inform research, enhance student learning and support industry and community development.

 Research grants and funding